how to get free money UK

 Blog Income £1372.55

 If you’re returning, scroll down as you’ll have read this before.
-If you’re new it’s worth a read to see how much I work on my blog and how long it took me to monetize.
+If you’re new it’s worth a read to see how much I work on my blog and how long it took me to monetise.

 I charge for all blog post collaborations, even if it’s a giveaway or review.
 Many bloggers don’t charge for all these, but I put in just as much time and effort as any other blog post, so I charge.